top of page

 The Southampton History Museum is a registered 501(c)(3) nonprofit educational organization chartered by the New York State Board of Regents and incorporated under the New York State Education Department.

-Our mission is preservation and education: We preserve and educate about local history and culture through our unique historic sites, archives, collections, and engaging public programs.
+Founded in 1898 and incorporated in 1910 as the Southampton Colonial Society, the Southampton History Museum continues to preserve and educate about local history and culture through historic sites, archives, collections, and engaging public programs.

-Headquartered at the Rogers Mansion Museum Complex in the heart of the Southampton Village Historic District, the Southampton History Museum maintains an Archives & Research Center with a library featuring more than 2,000 volumes.
-Our collections encompass more than 3,000 objects and 560 cubic feet of archival material, including significant examples of architecture, decorative art, fine art as well as photographs, maps, manuscripts, and more, spanning over 400 years of local history.
+Our Archives & Research Center at Rogers Mansion includes a library of over 2,000 volumes on a variety of subjects, from genealogy to decorative arts and historic architecture.
+Our collections encompass more than 3,000 objects and 560 cubic feet of archival material, with significant examples of architecture, decorative art, fine art as well as photographs, maps, manuscripts, and more, spanning over 400 years of local history.

 Our programs are made possible, in part, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, as well as funding from Suffolk County, and by public funding from the residents of the Southampton Union Free School District.
+Thanks to the generous support of our community, admission to all of our historic sites and exhibitions is free to the public.

 bottom of page